 - 21:24 This is the disciple who witnessed all of this and who wrote it down.
 We know he’s an eyewitness who is telling the truth.

 - 21:25 Jesus did much more than is being reported here—as if anyone could possibly report it all.
 If someone wrote down everything he did from beginning to end, it would fill more books than the world can hold.

 The writer identifies it as the Sea of Tiberias, another name for the freshwater lake where several of the disciples had worked as fishermen: brothers Peter and Andrew and brothers James and John, the sons of Zebedee.

 Also, many scholars say John 21 was not part of the original Gospel.
 The word choices and writing style are quite a bit different than those of the earlier 20 chapters.

 About 91 meters.

 A more literal translation of the question: “… Do you love me more than these?”
 Scholars are left guessing what Jesus meant by “these.”
 Do you love me more than you love your friends here?
 Do you love me more than a fish breakfast?
 Do you love me more than you love fishing naked all night long?
 Some scholars speculate Jesus was calling Peter out for his previous bragging assertion: “Even if everyone else deserts you, I won’t!”
 (Matthew 26:33).
-In fact, Peter did desert him.
-And a chicken called him out for that: John 18:27.
+In fact, not only did Peter desert Jesus, he denied even knowing him three times.
+And a chicken called him out for that: John 18:37.